Spring sumo meet to be held with no fans amid virus fears - WHIZ News

-TOKYO (AP) — Japanese sumo wrestling is the latest sport to be effected by fears of the new coronavirus outbreak.
+TOKYO (AP) — Japanese sumo wrestling is the latest sport to be affected by fears of the new coronavirus outbreak.

 On Sunday, national broadcaster NHK reported that officials of the Japan Sumo Association decided to hold the March 8-22 spring grand sumo tournament in Osaka with no spectators in another move aimed at halting the outbreak.